WELCOME TO

 Barnes

-historic, and are the earliest examples of transistors currently on display
+devices are very historic and are the earliest examples of transistors

-assignment was to investigate the potential for the use of transistor
+development group.
+His assignment was to investigate the potential for the

-technology in Hughes’ aircraft applications.
-These four devices were made
+use of transistor technology in Hughes’ aircraft applications.
+These four

-by Mr. Barnes in an effort to evaluate the suitability of coaxial, or
+devices were made by Mr. Barnes in an effort to evaluate the suitability of

-opposed surface, point contact transistors which had been recently
+coaxial, or opposed surface, point contact transistors which had been

-developed at Bell Labs.
-You can read about this pioneering work in the Sanford
+recently developed at Bell Labs.
+You can read about this pioneering work

 |